-If the SNP firmware is in the INIT state, the firmware checks for every encryption capable ASID that the ASID is not in use by a guest and a DF\FLUSH is not required.
-If a DF\FLUSH is required, the firmware returns DFFLUSH\REQUIRED.
-The firmware then clears the encryption keys out of the memory controller.
-Finally, the firmware transitions the platform to the UNINIT state and returns SUCCESS.
+If the SNP firmware is in the INIT state, the firmware checks every encryption-capable ASID to verify that it is not in use by a guest and a DF\FLUSH is not required.
+If a DF\FLUSH is required, the firmware returns DFFLUSH REQUIRED.

+The firmware clears the encryption keys from the memory controller and transitions the platform to the UNINIT state and returns SUCCESS.

-Note that the firmware will not automatically reclaim any pages marked as immutable in the RMP.
-The hypervisor should either reclaim the pages using SNP\PAGE\RECLAIM or should call SNP\INIT afterwards to reset the RMP.
+Note that, aside from the IOMMU pages referenced above, the firmware will not automatically reclaim any pages marked as immutable in the RMP.
+The hypervisor should either reclaim the pages using SNP PAGE RECLAIM or should call SNP INIT afterward to reset the RMP.

-Table 53.
-Status Codes for SNP\SHUTDOWN
+Table 61.
+Status Codes for SNP\SHUTDOWN\EX

 Status Condition INVALID_PLATFORM_STATE SEV is not in the UNINIT state.
-DFFLUSH_REQUIRED DF_FLUSH was not invoked before this command SUCCESS Successful completion.
+DFFLUSH_REQUIRED DF_FLUSH was not invoked before this command.
+SUCCESS Successful completion.

-8.13 SNP\LAUNCH\START
+8.16 SNP\LAUNCH\START